Snatch Game (Canada's Drag Race season 4): Episode

 Melinda Verga (pictured in 2024) wins the Snatch Game for her performance as Filipino boxer Manny Pacquiao.

-On the runway regular panelists Brooke Lynn Hytes, Brad Goreski, and Traci Melchor are joined by guest judge Jaida Essence Hall.
+On the runway regular panellists Brooke Lynn Hytes, Brad Goreski, and Traci Melchor are joined by guest judge Jaida Essence Hall.
 The runway theme is Steampunk.
 Kitten Kaboodle, Melinda Verga, and Venus are the best of the week, while Aurora Matrix, Kiki Coe, and Luna DuBois are the worst.
 Melinda Verga wins the challenge, winning a $5,000 shopping spree at Shoefreaks and the Golden Beaver, giving her the power to save a queen from the bottom.
 Kitten Kaboodle and Venus are safe, leaving Aurora Matrix, Kiki Coe, and Luna DuBois and the bottom three of the week.

 Following deliberation in Untucked!
 Melinda Verga decides to use the Golden Beaver to save Kiki Coe, leaving Aurora Matrix and Luna Dubois up for elimination.
 They lip sync to "She's All I Wanna Be" by Tate McRae.
 Aurora Matrix wins the lip sync and Luna DuBois is eliminated.